Multicolour/datus/README.md

 # datus

-A new, modern, non-leaky DAL for NodeJS and any database tech.
-Soon.
+A modern Data Abstraction Layer (DAL) for your NodeJS projects.

+It provides a standard, functional by design interface to create, read, update or delete your data in many databases and even across database technologies.